 There are several dementia charities that can offer excellent advice and support.
 The leading dementia charity is the Alzheimer’s Society.
 Its website contains essential information on Dementia and Alzheimer’s disease, including how to live well with the disease and how to find help near you.

 Dementia UK is a national charity that aims to improve the quality of life for people with dementia.
 It offers advice and support to families who are living with dementia through its Admiral Nurses, who are registered nurses and dementia experts.

 Dementia UK and its Admiral Nurses also provide training for professionals who work with people with dementia.

 The Dementia Carer is a good place to start looking for information and advice on how to get help and support, and even a break from caring.

-Social media for people with dementia and their carers
+Social media for people with Dementia and their carers

 Online forums are a great way to share your experiences of caring for someone with dementia, as well as reading what others are going through.
 If there’s something you are struggling with, the chances are that someone else has had the same experience.